hugoslv/projects/project_5-wolverino.md

 ## Other information

 The current limitations of Wolverino are the fact that it only uses a single muscle channel for input, which provides few degrees of freedom for control and the fact that it doesn't yet have an integrated form factor.
 Furthermore, the servo currently only sweeps about 140º due to hardware limitations.
-We intend to solve these problems by using multiple input channels and creating a purpose-built hardware base.
+We intend to solve these problems after Pixels Camp by using multiple input channels and creating a purpose-built hardware base.

 [1]: https://www.apache.org/licenses/LICENSE-2.0